 If a SARIF producer or a SARIF post-processor chooses to redact sensitive information in a redactable property, it SHALL replace the sensitive information with the string whose value is provided by theRun.redactionToken (§3.14.20).

-GUID-valued string properties
+GUID-valued strings

 Certain string-valued properties in this specification provide unique stable identifiers in the form of a GUID or UUID [RFC4122].
 This document uses the term “GUID”.